eastoncrowther/startup/README.md

 - Secure login over HTTPS
 - Ability to see both players scores in real time
 - Buttons for each player to make a selection: confess, don't confess
-- Wins and losses from previous games are persistently stored
+- Wins and losses from previous games are persistently storedt
-- Ability to play against an automated opponet

 ### Technologies